OG-Hunter/seditiontracker.github.io-/docs/_suspects/marc-bru.md

 courthouse:
 raid:
 perpwalk:
-quote: 'you are about to see, it’s going to be big'
+quote: "you are about to see, it’s going to be big"
 title: Marc Bru arrested on March 30, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack